Whether you're hitting the courts in the afterglow of Wimbledon or you're a seasoned server, there's plenty of tennis

-The latest tennis crowdfunding success story comes from Silicon Valley startup TuringSense.
-Combining a whopping 14 sensors for the top of the range pack, the coaching and monitoring system has been developed in partnership with Hall of Fame coach Nick Bollettieri.
+Pivot from startup TuringSense combines a whopping 14 sensors in the top of the range pack with the coaching and monitoring system having been developed in partnership with Hall of Fame coach Nick Bollettieri.

-Pivot promises to improve a player's game by recording 360 degree motion, preventing injuries and providing statistics on a wide range of performance metrics, including footwork, body position, elbow bend, knee bend, and more.
+The setup promises to improve a player's game by recording 360-degree motion, while also preventing injuries and providing statistics on a wide range of performance metrics, including footwork, body position, elbow bend, knee bend and more.

 You don't need a camera, there's a hub that records all the biometric data each sensor sends.
 Up to 1,000 data samples per second are sent from the accelerometer, gyroscope and magnetometer, and you can watch back the action and see the analysis on the companion app.

 From $279, turingsense.com

 Babolat has also partnered up with fellow sports sensor experts PIQ to deliver a smart wristband that will let players monitor a host of useful data.
 That includes groundstrokes, serves, topspin, volleys, rate and power.
 It can even record how many sets you've made it through and record you longest rally.

 The neoprene wristband uses a 9 axis sensor to track strokes and has enough storage for 10 hours of tennis.
 The companion app (iPhone and Android) will let you set challenges against your friends and view all of your stats from the session.

 Zepp Tennis Kit

-If you can't afford a top-of-the-line Babolat Play Pure Drive racquet, use your own and attach this similarly-styled Bluetooth sensor to the end of it.
+If you can't afford a top-of-the-line Babolat racquets, use your own and attach this similarly-styled Bluetooth sensor to the end of it.
 The Zepp is compatible with both Android and iOS devices and measures a whole bunch of data, including power, sweet spot, shot type, spin and time on court.
 One especially neat feature is the way it displays a three dimensional real-time analysis of your stroke that can be viewed from various angles.

 The Zepp is charged via USB and runs for up to eight hours.
 And that's longer than any tennis match in history, bar John Isner and Nicolas Mahut's marathon 11 hour Wimbledon summit back in 2010.
 For the record, Zepp also produce similar sensor packages for golfers, footballers and baseball players.